robotperf/benchmarks/benchmarks/middleware/n5_inter_network_vpn/README.md

 n5

 ### Description
 A simple network computational graph composed by two nodes.
-Used to demonstrate a simple ping-pong for intra-network communication.
+Used to demonstrate a simple ping-pong for inter-network communication via Wireguard.

 ![](../../../imgs/n5_inter_network_vpn.png)